 Where do your doctors perform surgery?

 The majority of outpatient surgeries are performed at the Des Peres Square Surgery Center, which is located next door to our St. Louis office.
-For surgeries that require hospital stays (e.g., joint replacements), our surgeons are on staff at Missouri Baptist Medical Center, St. Luke’s Hospital, and some at Des Peres Hospital.
-For our surgeons who travel to outreach clinics, they also have surgical privileges at the local hospitals.
+For surgeries that require hospital stays, our surgeons are on staff at Missouri Baptist Medical Center, St. Luke’s Chesterfield & Des Peres Hospital, SSM Health DePaul, St. Clare, St. Mary's Hospital, and Mercy Hospital South.
 Please click here to view the full listing.

 Are your orthopedic surgeons board-certified?